Bernard Harrison (zoologist)

 Bernard Ming-Deh Harrison (born 1951) is a zoologist who was the executive director of the Singapore Zoo from 1981 to 2002.

 Early life

 Harrison was born in Malaysia.
-His father, John Leonard Harrison, was a retired major in the British army and a zoologist who specialised in rodent-borne disease, doing research in both Malaysia and Queensland, Australia.
-He had a D.Sc from Imperial College, University of London and was Professor of Zoology at the Universit of Singapore.
+His father, John Leonard Harrison, was a retired major in the British army and a zoologist who specialised in rodent-borne diseases.
 His mother, Song Kiew Ying, was a former nurse.
-The junior Harrison studied a double degree in zoology and psychology at the University of Manchester, and returned to Singapore in 1973 to work as a curator of zoology at the Singapore Zoological Gardens.
-In 1987 he obtained a M.Sc. in zoo design from the National University of Singapore, for which he studied part time.
+The junior Harrison studied zoology and psychology at the University of Manchester, and returned to Singapore in 1973 to work as a curator of zoology at the Singapore Zoological Gardens.